TheCaduceus/Multi-Cloud-Transfer-Tool/README.md

   <p><b>3.Destination_Path: The Path on which you want the final output.</b></p>
   <img src="Img/34.png" alt="34">
   <h4><b>4.Then Run the code to start your given task.
 Finally Enjoy!😎</b></h4>
-    <h5><b>❗This Tool is under Beta and not completely tested yet, but it is definitely safe to use without any Data corruption!
-So there maybe some condition when it can produce some Error, so please Report them to me.❗</b></h5>
 <h2><b>🚅Modes of Transfer</b></h2>
 <h4><b>As this project use Rclone as a base! and Rclone support multiple flags to help you move or clean your Data, in this Project flags are known as Modes.
 Here is the list of the Modes that this Project supports:</b></h4>
   <h4><b>1.Copy: Copy files from source to dest, skipping identical files.</b></h4>